CenterForOpenScience/aiohttpretty/README.md

 * `status`: Affects the *response*.
 The HTTP status code of the response.
 Defaults to 200.

+* `reason`: Affects the *response*.
+The HTTP reason phrase of the response.
+Defaults to `''` (an empty string).

+* `auto_length`: Affects the *response*.
+Generate the `Content-Length` header for the response based on the size of the `body`.
+If the same header is provided in the `headers` option, the value will be overwritten by the auto-generated value.

 * `headers`: Affects the *response*.
 A dict of headers to be included with the response.
 Default is *no headers*.

 * `body`: Affects the *response*.
 The content to be returned when `.read()` is called on the response object.
 Must be either `bytes`, `str`, or `instanceOf(asyncio.StreamReader)`.